 |Pamela Mott, Treasurer||Website: http://www.fmyn.org|

 |Ruben Balderas, Council Member|

 |GOVERNANCE: The Fort McDowell Yavapai Nation is governed by a Tribal Council comprised of a President, Vice President, Treasurer, Secretary, and two Council Members.
 Council members serve staggered 4-year terms, and elections are held in January of even-numbered years.
 The Council meets the first Tuesday of every month.
 Fort McDowell Yavapai Nation is in Congressional District 6; Legislative District 23.|

 COMMUNITY PROFILE: The Fort McDowell Yavapai Nation was created by Executive Order in 1903.
 The Reservation is located in the territory of the once nomadic Yavapai people.
 Two important victories have shaped the history of the Nation: The Orme Dam Project and the fight for gaming rights.
 In the 1970s, the community came together with other tribes to successfully fight the construction of the Orme Dam, a project that would have flooded the Reservation and forced members from their homeland.
 And in 1992, tribal members held a three-week standoff with the government, a protest that persuaded the Arizona Governor to sign a gaming compact with the Tribe.
 May 12th is now a tribal holiday honoring that victory.

 The Fort McDowell Yavapai Nation is a young community.
-The under-18 population accounts for 36.8 percent of all tribal members, which is considerably higher than the state of Arizona and Maricopa County.* The median age for the tribe is 27, compared to a median age of 35.9 for the state.
+The under-18 population accounts for more than a quarter of the population (28.2 percent).* The median age for the tribe is 26.4, compared to a median age of 37.5 for the state of Arizona.